- BA, Seton Hill University (Music Education), 1973

 “Mental illness, like schizophrenia, or another medical problem is the result of sin.
 Generational sin or our sin.”

-“Demons can be at fault.
+“Yes, demons can be at fault, too.
 Sometimes, our behavior opens up the door to demonic oppression and other times demons have used other events in the sufferer’s life to gain a foothold.
 But no Christian can be fully possessed by a demon because we are possessed by God.”

 “The demonic are like rats.
 Because we have unresolved pain, it’s like smelling garbage.
 And rats are attracted to smelling garbage.
 And they can attach and kind of route us into certain types of behavior.”